antelif/Lending-Library-API/README.md

 1. In order to create a new book you need to have a publisher and an author persisted in database.
 2. The book ISBN should be unique for each book.

+#### Book Copy
+1. When updating the state of a book copy, the copy must not:
+   - be borrowed already
+   - is of worse state than the one provided for update: NEW -> GOOD -> BAD

 #### Transaction Creation - Borrow books